-One action, fully proven.
+One action, fully traced.

 A customer-service AI agent drafts and sends a commitment email to a customer — promising a refund, a delivery date, and a service credit.

-Nothing here is illustrative.
+None of the control data here is illustrative.
 Every control below — its plain-language description, its required evidence, and its blocking effect — is fetched live from the published control matrices when this page loads.
 The step-to-control mapping is the only editorial layer; each control links to its full definition so you can check the fit.
 This is the proof structure the action requires (mapped).
 Whether a given deployment satisfies it depends on the real evidence at runtime — mapped ≠ satisfied.
 Recompute the corpus hashes →

 Loading the live control matrices…